 The Greenwich Farmers’ Market provides guests with locally grown produce from 14+ farms.
 Farmers travel from as far as Lyme and Glastonbury to sell the freshest produce available.
+The market opened for the season on May 18, 2019 and runs every Saturday from 9:30-1:00 through December.

 The Greenwich Farmers’ Market has been in existence in the Arch Street/Horseneck Lane commuter lot for over 25 years.
 It is a meeting place for Greenwich residents, as well as neighbors from adjoining towns in Connecticut and Westchester County.
 Many of the vendors have been coming down since its inception.
 We have met children in strollers, and celebrated their graduations from high school and college with them.